Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/03b_Export.md

     Click this button to edit the tax mapping.
 The *BMD tax mapping* window is displayed, see [BMD tax mapping](#bmd-tax-mapping).

 - [CONTINUE]
     Click this button to continue and follow the on-screen instructions to complete the export.
-As soon as the export is completed, the *Exported without error.* confirmation window is displayed.
+As soon as the export is completed, the *Exported without error* confirmation window is displayed.
 Click the [OK] button to continue.
 The exported file(s) are displayed.
 Click a file name to download the corresponding file.
 By default, the downloaded exported file is saved in the *Downloads* folder of your device.

     > [Info] If you need further assistance, contact your MPS consultant.